memflow/memflow/README.md

 On Windows you can put the connector dll in a folder named `memflow` that is either in your current PATH or put it in `C:\Users\{Username}\.local\lib\memflow`.
+Additionally connectors can be placed in the working directory of the process as well.

 Now you can just run the examples by providing the appropiate connector name: